German Kriegslok War Locomotives Are Still Working in Bosnia and Herzegovina

 Kriegslok War Locomotives – More Information

-Alfred C Mierzejewski, in his book Hitler’s Locomotives: Part 1 has more copyrighted information including photographs that you can view.
+Alfred C. Mierzejewski’s book Hitler’s Locomotives: Part 1 contains additional copyrighted material, including photographs, that you can view.

 Albert Speer was the former Reich Minister of Armaments and War Production.

-Kriegslok War Locomotive Production – Nazi Propaganda Film
+Kriegslok War Locomotives Production – Nazi Propaganda Film

-The video shown below is hosted at the Noel Black YouTube channel.
-The footage is of an original Nazi propaganda film about the production of the Class 52 Kriegslok war locomotives.
-Video accessed 9 May 2024.
-This YouTuber has supplied closed captions not only for the German voiceover but also for the film credits.
-Well done to him!
+The video below, hosted on the Noel Black YouTube channel, features original footage from a Nazi propaganda film about the production of the Class 52 Kriegslok war locomotives.
+The channel’s creator has provided closed captions for both the German narration and the film credits.

 Kriegslok War Locomotives Following the Defeat of Germany

-Following the defeat of Germany at the end of World War II, many of the kriegslok locomotives stayed in the countries that Germany had occupied during the war, or in countries that had been allied with Germany.
-Some of the locomotives stayed within the post-war boundaries of the Democratic and Federal Republics of Germany.
-In the post-war years, the kriegsloks were used in commercial operations in many countries throughout Europe.
+Following Germany’s defeat in World War II, many kriegslok locomotives remained in countries occupied or allied with Germany, while others stayed within the post-war boundaries of the Democratic and Federal Republics of Germany.
+In the post-war years, kriegsloks were used commercially throughout Europe.

 Some Examples of Post-War Kriegsloks in Europe